Avaiga/taipy-doc/docs/manuals/core/concepts/index.md

 - A [Scope](scope.md) represents the _visibility_ of a data node in the graph of entities, and the level of its parent (Pipeline, Scenario, Cycle).

-!!! definition "Config vs Entities"
+!!! important "Definition: Config vs Entities"

     Among the concepts described in this section, the **data nodes**, **tasks**, **pipelines**, and **scenarios** have two types of Taipy objects related to them: configuration objects and runtime objects.